 Discussions will occur asynchronously; I will post a discussion question and you will respond to the questions at your convenience prior to the due date.
 I will post a discussion question and you (or your group, if discussion is assigned as a group activity) will respond to the questions at your convenience prior to the due date.

-The discussion post (20 points) will need to be completed by Friday midnight and peer evaluation (10 points) will be due by Sunday midnight A reply that simply agrees or likes the original post will not be considered for full credit.
+Discuss the issues raised by me- Original (discussion) Post - 20 points, Friday midnight.
+Evaluate a fellow student (group's) post - Peer evaluation - 10 points, Sunday midnight.
+A reply that simply agrees or likes the original post will not be considered for full credit.